bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

      zeta^127 =  zeta^brv(127) = -zeta^{1 + 2 brv(127)}

-To compute a multiplication in R efficiently, one can first use the NTT, to go to the rigth; compute the multiplication there and move back with the inverse NTT.
+To compute a multiplication in R efficiently, one can first use the NTT, to go to the right "into the NTT domain"; compute the multiplication there and move back with the inverse NTT.

 The NTT can be computed efficiently by performing each binary split of the polynomial separately as follows: